Republican Party — US Capitol

 Who are the leading Republican candidates for 2028?

 Frequently mentioned names include Vice President JD Vance, Secretary of State Marco Rubio, Florida Governor Ron DeSantis and Virginia Governor Glenn Youngkin.
-Vance is widely considered the frontrunner given his position as Trump's chosen running mate and his alignment with MAGA ideology.
-Donald Trump has at various times floated the idea of seeking a third term, but the 22nd Amendment constitutionally bars it — a restriction some Trump allies have proposed challenging through novel legal theories, though no serious effort has materialized.
+Vance is widely considered the frontrunner given his position as Trump's chosen running mate and alignment with MAGA ideology.
+Donald Trump has floated a third term, but the 22nd Amendment constitutionally bars it.
+The Republican field will crystallize after the 2026 midterms.
+Track GOP polling on the approval tracker.